simeononsecurity/simeononsecurity.ch/content/articles/how-to-clean-your-electronic-devices-safely/index.en.md

 How to Clean Your Electronic Devices Safely
 ===========================================

-Keeping your electronic devices clean is not only important for hygiene purposes but also for maintaining their performance and lifespan.
+Keeping your electronic devices clean isn't only important for hygiene purposes but also for maintaining their performance and lifespan.
 Regular cleaning can help prevent the spread of germs, improve device performance, and extend the longevity of your devices.
 In this article, we will discuss the essential tools for cleaning electronic devices, safe cleaning methods for different devices, dos and don'ts of cleaning, and tips for maintaining clean electronic devices.

-### Key Takeaways
+### main points

 * Regularly cleaning your electronic devices can help prevent the spread of germs.
 * Using microfiber cloth, isopropyl alcohol, and compressed air duster are essential tools for cleaning.